Last updated 25/06/20

 When can I come back to UC?

 This is a challenging time for all, and for many of you it will be more important than ever to have a supportive environment in which to continue your studies via online learning, while having the companionship of your friends, facilities and services here at UC.
-One of the key challenges we face at the moment is developing strategies to minimise the transmission of COVID-19 from interstate and international sources as students return to the college.
+One of the key challenges we face at the moment is developing strategies to minimise the transmission of COVID-19 from interstate and international sources if students return to the college.

 What is life like on campus right now?